Healthcare Digital Marketing for Regulated Providers

 Reading Time: 2 minutes

-Google rolls out multiple core and spam updates each year to refine search quality, enhance spam detection, and improve overall user experience
+Google rolls out multiple core and spam updates each year to refine search quality, enhance spam detection, and improve overall user experience.

 Update Name Date Description

 March ’25 Core Update Started 13/03/2025 – Completed 27/03/2025 A broad algorithm update aimed at improving the visibility of relevant and satisfying content across all types of websites.
 With a continued focus on promoting content from individual creators.
-It is expected to take up to two weeks to fully deploy and impacts search features globally.

 December ’24 Spam Update Started 19/12/2024 – Completed 26/12/2024 Aimed at improving Google’s spam detection capabilities.
 Broad spam update targeting websites in violation of Google’s spam policies.